Packraft Essentials: An Expedition Planning & Paddling Course on the Upper Dolores River

 What's Included

-Plus permits, camping, backcountry sanitation kit, all backcountry meals for the duration of the trip (breakfast, lunch, dinner and snacks).
+Permits, camping, backcountry sanitation kit, all backcountry meals for the duration of the trip (breakfast, lunch, dinner and snacks).

 Optional: two nights at Scullbinder Ranch (which includes dinner and breakfast), $135 per night.
 This is a good option if you’re coming out of town and want to experience our remote, stunning basecamp and Doom & Lizzy hospitality 😉